116th Mobile Brigade Combat Team: History

 In June 2007, the 2d Squadron, 183rd Cavalry Regiment commanded by LTC Walt Mercer; the 3d Battalion, 116th Infantry Regiment commanded by LTC John M. Epperly; and Company F, 429th Brigade Support Battalion were deployed to Iraq and Kuwait.
 Companies A, B, and C of the 3d Battalion, 116th Infantry Regiment successfully conducted convoy security patrols throughout Iraq.
 HHC & Co D, 3–116th, 2–183rd CAV, and F/429th conducted security force missions in Kuwait and Southern Iraq for strategically vital assets; to include 2-183rd CAV Troops A and C, with HQ and Colorado Guard components completing several extended roadside and personal security, surveillance and mercy missions, and numerous combat patrols throughout Kuwait and Southern Iraq provinces and along oil pipelines outside Basrah.
 The Purple Heart was awarded during the deployment for taking shrapnel from sniper fire, and the Iraq Campaign Medal was issued for those members serving in the Iraq theater of operations.

 In January 2010, the first battalion mobilized with the Louisiana National Guard's 256th IBCT to Iraq and conducted convoy security missions in southern Iraq.
 Known at TF Overlord, a tribute the unit's D-Day heritage, the unit includes the Headquarters Company from Lynchburg, VA; Company A from Bedford, VA; Company B from Lexington, VA; Company C from Christiansburg, VA; and Company D from Pulaski, VA.
 The battalion was commanded by LTC E. Scott Smith of Lynchburg, VA.
 The unit returned with no losses in September 2010.

 The 116th Brigade Combat Team was called to state active duty in Norfolk, Virginia, in response to severe snowstorms in late December 2010.

 In May 2011, the Brigade Headquarters Company (HHC) plus the UAV Platoon (B/116 BSTB) were mobilized in support of Operation Enduring Freedom.
 Approximately 185 Soldiers were mobilized for this deployment.
 They served as the control element for Combined Team Zabul in Zabul Province, Afghanistan.
 During their deployment, the HHC directed a mix of US Active Duty and National Guard units as well as Romanian units in continuing operations in Zabul Province.
 They were commanded by COL Blake Ortner and suffered no combat casualties during the deployment.
 The brigade HHC returned to the US and demobilized at the beginning of January 2012.

 In June 2011, Task Force 183 (TF183) mobilized to support Operation New Dawn.
 This was the largest mobilization of the Virginia Army National Guard since WWII, consisting of 825 soldiers.
 TF183 comprised most of the 2d Squadron, 183d Cavalry Regiment plus elements of the 116th BSTB, 116th BSB, 1-116 Infantry and D Co 3-116 Infantry.
 TF183 returned to the US and demobilized in December 2011.

 On 15 October 2016, the Brigade Special Troops Battalion became the 229th Brigade Engineer Battalion.

+In October 2025, the 116th was officially designated as a Mobile Brigade Combat Team.
+This transition included the acquisition of further capabilities aimed to increase mobility and battlefield awareness.